The 40th AFSAAP Annual Conference

 This year we will celebrate AFSAAP’s 40th Annual Conference by gathering on the first day at the University of South Australia’s City Campus, and then on the 2nd day of the conference we will all gather at Monarto Zoo’s Waterhole Function Centre situated on the edge of the Africa precinct – that is, Australia’s conservation site re-creating the wild African Serengeti with stunning views of Monarto Zoo’s African animals, including a Giraffe viewing platform a few minutes walk from the venue.
 Buses will transport conference participants to and from this venue, located 50 minutes from the Adelaide CBD.

-Participants will need to book their own accommodation in the centre of Adelaide.
-Options and Details forthcoming.
+Participants will need to book their own accommodation in the centre of Adelaide – some accomodation suggestions listed below.

 Presenters will be expected to prepare final papers for inclusion in the Final Conference Proceedings.